reedweb/test-assignment/README.md

-# test-assignment
+# Test Assignment
-This is a test assignment repository
+This is a test assignment repository.
+These edits were made on a branch called `add-assignment-details`.